 - 3. N.B.
 At this point the child is not regarded as having SEN. How well the child responds or otherwise to the adjustments will determine if s/he has SEN. - 4.
-Classteachers will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
-Our SENCo will support you, if required.
-You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term).

-6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns this needs to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
+Class teachers will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
+Our SENCo will support strategies and conversations, if required.
+Teachers will make any reasonable adjustments to teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term). - 6.21 Persistent disruptive or withdrawn behaviours do not necessarily mean that the child has SEN. Where there are concerns, these need to be logged and an assessment made by the class teacher, supported by the SENCo, if required.
 This is to determine whether there are any causal factors such as unidentified learning difficulties, difficulties with communication or mental health issues.

-If appropriate, the SENCo may approach others such as Early Help as per the guidance in North Yorkshire County Council's (NYCC) Ladder of Intervention.
-Any child in our school with SEND will not be discriminated against, sanctioned or disciplined due to their special educational need.
+If appropriate, the SENCo may approach others such as Early Help as per the guidance in North Yorkshire Council's (NYC) Ladder of Intervention.
+Any child in our school with SEND will not be discriminated against, sanctioned, or disciplined due to their special educational need.

-6.17 Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
+- 6.17 Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances.
-This can be characterised by progress which:

-- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap

-6.18 It can include progress in areas other than attainment - for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life.

-6.23 Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
+This can be characterised by progress which: - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap - 6.18 It can include progress in areas other than attainment for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life. - 6.23 Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
 Equally, it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.
-Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed may lead to frustration, which may manifest itself as disaffection, emotional or behavioural difficulties.

-5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
-The child or young person (CYP) is now described as being at 'SEN Support' and will be added to the school SEN, pupil premium and vulnerable learners register.
+Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed may lead to frustration, which may manifest itself as disaffection, emotional or behavioural difficulties. - 5.
+At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
+The child or young person (CYP) is now described as being at 'SEN Support'.
 They will appear as Code K on our school census.
 If required, we can seek advice from the local SEND Hub manager to clarify our decision.
 This will be undertaken by the SENCo.

 6. Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN register.
-All information such as support plans, reports from external professionals, EHCP, 'At a Glance' pupil profiles etc will be uploaded to the child's folder within the SEN folder, accessible by all school staff.
+All information such as support plans, reports from external professionals, EHCP, Initial Concern Forms etc will be uploaded to the child's folder within the SEN folder, accessible by all school staff.

-There are 4 broad areas of need
+There are 4 broad areas of need:

 - Communication and Interaction

 - Cognition and Learning

-- Social, emotional and mental health difficulties
+- · Social, emotional, and mental health difficulties

 - Sensory and/or physical needs